Jeff G Erickson

 - Associate Professor (tenured), University of Illinois at Urbana-Champaign, 2004-2010

 I primarily teach courses in algorithms.
-My free algorithms textbook, along with a complete archive of related course materials, is available at http://jeffe.cs.illinois.edu/teaching/algorithms/.
+My free algorithms textbook, along with an extensive archive of related course materials, is available at http://jeffe.cs.illinois.edu/teaching/algorithms/.
 Please send me bug reports!

 For a complete overview of my research activities, please see my publication archive at http://jeffe.cs.illinois.edu/pubs/.